xHain-hackspace/xhain-website/content/en/support.md

 ---
 title: Support
 date: 2017-03-30
-showMap: false
 draft: false
 ---

-xHain is mainly financed by membership fees, but one-off donations are always welcome and help us to further develop our space.
+xHain is an _open space_.
+No one has to be a member to come by and have fun.
+We are mainly financed by membership fees, one-time donations and rental income for events and office space.

 ## Become a member

-We get asked a lot how our membership works.
-Actually, xHain is different from most other spaces, since we are an _open_ space and you _don't have to_ become a member to hang out and have fun with us.
-But of course, we welcome any donations and memberships that will help support us.

-Most members typically donate 13.37€ or more per month.
-You will be assigned a random tree name, which we kindly ask you to use as description/reference in your bank transfer to our xHain bank account.
-You will receive the payment details by email after signing up.
+Members are the heart of our space.
+Typically, members donate €13.37 or more per month and are most active in the use of equipment and tools, as well as the design of the xHain.
+See the wiki for <a href="https://wiki.x-hain.de/en/xHain/members" target="_blank">more details about membership</a>.

-You can either use the form below or just send us an email.
+You can either use the form or just send us a mail with the necessary information.
+After that you will receive an account number and the purpose for setting up a standing order by mail.

 <form action="https://moped.x-hain.de/members/signup" method="POST">
     <label for="Name">name: